Please find below the list of the most frequently asked questions about the RunDerby race series.

 Q) Do the race organisers share my details with RunDerby?

-A) No. We only receive your results to compile a league table and we do not receive your personal details or contact information – i.e. the results that are shown on the race website.
-However, we may ask the race organiser directly to identify a person if there are any queries with the results.
+A) No. We only receive your results to compile a league table and we do not receive your personal details or contact information – i.e. the results that are publicly shown on the race website.
+The only exception to this is when we request the prize winners’ email address and phone number so we are able to contact them to claim their prize.
+No further contact is made when the prizes have been distributed.

 Q) When are the results uploaded?